 Why This Matters Beyond Convenience

 Physician time gets deployed where it matters.
-Every unnecessary ER visit, every telemedicine consultation that just determines someone needs in person care, every clinic appointment that triage wastes the scarcest resource in healthcare: trained clinical judgment.
+Every unnecessary ER visit, every telemedicine consultation that just determines someone needs in-person care — these waste the scarcest resource in healthcare: trained clinical judgment.
 When intelligent systems handle initial assessment, physicians spend their time on diagnosis, treatment planning, and complex decision making.
 That's not replacing physicians.
-That's respecting what physicians actually do and unlocks true top of license work.
+That's respecting what physicians actually do.

 What Actually Has to Happen

 Building an effective digital front door demands more than accurate algorithms.
-It requires universal design that works for everyone, from pediatric cases to geriatric, mental health to physical symptoms.
+It requires universal design that works for everyone — from pediatric cases to geriatric, mental health to physical symptoms.
 Research shows significant disparities in coverage among existing symptom checkers, with some unable to handle basic scenarios involving children, pregnancy, or mental health.
-A true front door doesn't lock out entire populations.
+A true front door does not lock out entire populations.

 It demands transparent limitations.
-Studies demonstrate that chatbots tend toward overconfidence, recommending unnecessary tests and medications more than 90% of the time in some scenarios.
-Having conducted thousands of telemedicine visits, I can tell you there's enormous value in a system that recognizes its own limits and escalates appropriately.
+Studies demonstrate that chatbots tend toward overconfidence.
 A responsible digital front door knows when to say "you need a human clinician" rather than pretending it can handle everything.

 The Real Win: Physicians Doing What Only Physicians Can Do

 I became a doctor to diagnose complex cases, develop treatment plans, and help patients navigate difficult medical decisions.
-I did not become a doctor to spend 20 minutes on a telemedicine visit determining that someone needs to be seen in person, or to evaluate patients in the ER who needed outpatient management three days ago, or to rush through clinic appointments because half my schedule is basic triage masquerading as medical care.
+I did not become a doctor to spend 20 minutes on a telemedicine visit determining that someone needs to be seen in person.

 That's why the work we're doing at Automate Clinic matters.
-We're not building the digital front door itself.
 We connect the companies building these systems with practicing physicians who can identify the failure modes that matter clinically, not just statistically.
-Every AI triage tool needs doctors who can spot the edge cases, identify the failure patterns that actually endanger patients, and push developers to fix them before anyone gets hurt.

 Learn more about how Automate Clinic is helping AI companies build safer, more effective healthcare tools at automate.clinic.